josephbudd/crud/README.md

+## Sept 17, 2019

 This CRUD was originally built to test kickwasm version 5.0.0 and it's tools.

-This current version was built to test kickwasm version 8.1.0 and it's tools.
+This current version was built to test kickwasm version 10.0.0 and it's tools.
 The CRUD WIKI has been updated to this version of the CRUD.

 Read the CRUD WIKI to learn how kickwasm and it's tools are used.